-Azoospermia, commonly referred to as “no sperm count”, is described as the absence of measurable sperm in a man’s ejaculate (semen).
-It is estimated that, among all male infertility problems, azoospermia is present in between 3 and 10 per cent of cases.
+Considering this classification, azoospermia can be defined as a sperm disorder in which the male lacks sperm cells in the ejaculate.
+It is estimated that, out of all male infertility problems, azoospermia is present in between 3 and 10 percent of the cases.

-Azoospermia is a medical condition with no noticeable symptoms.
-This is the reason why, for its diagnosis, it is necessary to determine the FSH hormone levels, which is produced by the brain and is the responsible for spermatogenesis (production of spermatozoa) in the male testes.
-If they are too high it means a decreased level or the absence of stem cells in sperm.
-Performing a testosterone concentration analysis is also advisable.
+Determining FSH hormone levels might be useful as well.
+This hormone is produced by the brain and is responsible for spermatogenesis (production of spermatozoa) in the testes.
+If FSH levels are too high, it translates into a decreased level or the absence of stem cells in the sperm sample.
+A testosterone and fructose test is advisable, too.

 Carrying out a testicular biopsy is necessary in order to determine the type of azoospermia.
 It consists of taking a tissue sample from the each testicle in order to check if it produces sperm (obstructive azoospermia) or not (secreting azoospermia).

-Secreting or non-obstructive azoospermia
+Secretory or non-obstructive azoospermia

 Secreting or non-obstructive azoospermia is the most severe, frequent type of azoospermia, being present in 70% of cases.
 It can be congenital (condition existing at birth) or acquired (due to an illness or treatment with toxic medicines).
 These are the most common causes: